-The JCR budget will not fund paper advertising for any societies applying for funding as of JCR budget 2019 in an attempt to reduce paper waste.
-This includes money for flyering and posters, unless there is sufficient justification for an exemption to be approved by the committee.
-Exemptions to this policy are to be approved by the committee, provided sufficient justification is presented to show the given society is particularly reliant on paper advertising.
+The JCR budget will not fund paper advertising for any societies applying for funding, in an attempt to reduce paper waste.
+This includes money for flyering and posters, unless there is sufficient justification for an exemption to be approved by the JCR Committee.
+Exemptions to this policy are to be approved by the Committee, provided sufficient justification is presented to show the given society is particularly reliant on paper advertising.